PuffinKwadraat/MultiCube-Public/Other Files/Bot Names.md

 - Olea: Olive Tree, Olijfboom - Other
 - Picea: Fir, Spar - Level
 - Taxus: Yew, Taxus - Events

+* Corvus is a special bot.
+Instead of a Windows pc that's hosting the bots, Corvus is kept alive by a Raspberry Pi 4.
+This is a Linux computer.
+The architecture of Windows and Linux are completely different.
+That's why Corvus is a special guest.
+It's still WIP, but someday it will be as complex as Ciconia.

 ----------------------------------------